- 3 Min Read

 6 Tips For Effective Use Of Anti-Seize Compound

-Anti-seize compound is commonly applied to fasteners to prevent the threads from becoming galled or damaged, especially when dissimilar metals are involved.
+Anti-seize grease or compound is commonly applied to fasteners to prevent the threads from becoming galled or damaged, especially when dissimilar metals are involved.
 For people that live in locations where corrosion is a persistent issue, anti-seize is an invaluable tool to have, helping to prevent thread damage and contamination from corrosion.

 You should know that improper use of anti-seize can do just as much damage, if not more than it is meant to prevent.
 The tips below cover how to use it properly and how not to use it to ensure your projects go smoothly.